Old Town Albuquerque#1 in Best Things To Do in Albuquerque

-For more than 300 years, both Native American and Spanish cultures have been shaping this neighborhood (this is the site of the original city settlement).
-Anchored by the central plaza, Old Town's cobblestone streets pass brightly colored adobe huts than now house galleries, restaurants and souvenir shops.
-The stunning Church of San Felipe de Neri—Albuquerque's oldest building – can also be found here.
+For more than 300 years, both Native American and Spanish cultures have been shaping this neighborhood (this is the site of the original city settlement in 1706).
+Anchored by the central plaza, Old Town's cobblestone streets are filled with brightly colored adobe huts that now house galleries, restaurants and souvenir shops.
+The stunning San Felipe de Neri Church – Albuquerque's oldest building – can also be found here.

-Many visitors recommend spending a few hours wandering around Old Town, likening it to a less-crowded (and more affordable) Santa Fe.
-However, if you're heading to Old Town in search of Southwestern souvenirs, recent shoppers recommend watching out for knock-offs.
+Many visitors recommend spending a few hours wandering around Old Town, likening it to a less crowded (and more affordable) Santa Fe.
+Along with the interesting shops and restaurants, reviewers also loved the area's clean streets and talented street performers.
+However, if you're heading to Old Town in search of Southwestern souvenirs, recent shoppers advised watching out for knockoffs.

 Old Town sits about 6 miles west of downtown Albuquerque.
 Businesses in Old Town operate their own hours and prices.
 If you choose to drive, you'll find free two-hour parking on all the streets in the Old Town area.
 There are also nearby lots that charge $1 to $6, depending on how long you stay.
 Rapid Ride buses also stop here (Red Line No. 766 and Blue Line No. 790).
 For more information, check out Old Town's official website.